eric-mc2/eric-mc2-cv/README.md

 Instructions:

+0. Create new theme:
-0.a) Create new theme folder and site with `hugo new site theme-z` 0.b) Fork a theme and add it as a submodule to theme-z/themes 0.c) Add eric-mc2.github.io as a submodule to theme-z/public
+  a.
+Create new theme folder and site with `hugo new site theme-z`
+  b.
+Fork a theme and add it as a submodule to theme-z/themes
+  c.
+Add eric-mc2.github.io as a submodule to theme-z/public
-1) make edits in theme-z
+1. make edits in theme-z
-2) Run `hugo server --noHTTPCache --disableFastRender` to preview
+2. Run `hugo server --noHTTPCache --disableFastRender` to preview
-3) Commit changes to this repo and to the forked theme
+3. Commit changes to this repo and to the forked theme
-4) Run `hugo -t <theme-name>` to build the site.
+4. Run `hugo -t <theme-name>` to build the site.
-5) cd to public/ and push to eric-mc2.github.io remote
+5. cd to public/ and push to eric-mc2.github.io remote